 '''

-complete [-abcdefgjksuv] [-o comp-option] [-E] [-A action] [-
+complete [-abcdefgjksuv] [-o comp-option] [-DE] [-A action] [-

 G globpat] [-W wordlist]

 [-F function] [-C command] [-X filterpat]

 [-P prefix] [-S suffix] name [name ...]

-complete -pr [-E] [name ...]
+complete -pr [-DE] [name ...]

 '''

 Specify how arguments to each name should be completed.
 If the '-p' option is supplied, or if no options are supplied, existing completion specifications are printed in a way that allows them to be reused as input.
 The '-r' option removes a completion specification for each name, or, if no names are supplied, all completion specifications.
+The '-D' option indicates that the remaining options and actions should apply to the "default" command completion; that is, completion attempted on a command for which no completion has previously been defined.
 The '-E' option indicates that the remaining options and actions should apply to "empty" command completion; that is, completion attempted on a blank line.

 The process of applying these completion specifications when word completion is attempted is described above (see Section 8.6 [Programmable Completion], page 115).
+The '-D' option takes precedence over '-E'.